NYPL-Simplified/circulation/README.md

 ## Generating Documentation

-Code documentation using Sphinx can be found on [Github Pages](http://nypl-simplified.github.io/circulation/index.html).
-It currently documents this repo's `api` directory, `scripts` file, and the `core` directory submodule.
+Code documentation using Sphinx can be found on this repo's [Github Pages](http://nypl-simplified.github.io/circulation/index.html).
+It currently documents this repo's `api` directory, `scripts` file, and the `core` submodule directory.
 The configuration for the documentation can be found in `/docs`.

 Travis CI handles generating the `.rst` source files, generating the HTML static site, and deploying the build to the `gh-pages` branch.

 To view the documentation _locally_, go into the `/docs` directory and run `make html`.
 This will generate the .rst source files and build the static site in `/docs/build/html`.

+## Usage with Docker

+Check out the [Docker README](/docker/README.md) in the `/docker` directory for in-depth information on optionally running and developing the Circulation Manager locally with Docker, or for deploying the Circulation Manager with Docker.

 ## License